 Are the activities sufficiently challenging for the tutee to benefit from the tutor’s support?

 What support will the tutor receive to ensure that the quality of peer interaction is high?

 Training for staff and tutors are essential ingredients for success.
 How will you organise sufficient time to train both staff and tutors, and to identify improvements as the programme progresses?

-Is peer tutoring being used to review or consolidate learning, or to introduce new material?
+How will you ensure peer tutoring is being used to review or consolidate learning, rather than to introduce new material?

 Four to ten week intensive blocks appear to provide maximum impact for both tutors and tutees.
 Can you arrange for your peer tutoring to follow this structure?